wdporter/acim/text/3-the-innocent-perception/index.md

 #### expanded

-5.&emsp;Perception always involves some misuse of mind, because it [perception] brings the mind into areas of uncertainty.
+5. Perception always involves some misuse of mind, because it [perception] brings the mind into areas of uncertainty.
 <sup>2</sup>The mind is very active.
 <sup>3</sup>When it [the mind] chooses to be separated it [the mind] chooses to perceive.
 <sup>4</sup>Until then it [the mind] wills only to know.